Tango | 2024

 Balancing user needs and business objectives

 Our solution architects identified a way to embed gift card credentials securely within customer applications while eliminating the security code step.
 This drastically reduced user friction and improved the overall redemption experience.
+However, removing friction entirely introduced a business challenge: historically, about 6% of recipients never unlock their gift card.

 Designing for light friction